GUIDE TO ALBANY AREA GENEALOGICAL RESOURCES

 NEW YORK STATE LIBRARY

-The library is on the 7th floor of the Culteral Education Center.
+The library is on the 7th floor of the Cultural Education Center.
 This building has unique architecture.
 The NYS Archives and NYS Museum are located in the same building.
 The library has a huge genealogy area, including resources for all counties of NY State.
-However, for some counties such as Columbia and Montgomery, county facilities have much more complete records.
-There are two employees and a volunteer genealogist on duty at all times to help direct the visitor to resources.
+However, for some counties such as Columbia and Montgomery, the local county facilities have much more complete records.

 This library is the most complete single genealogical resource available in the Albany area.
-It has an impressive number of books including genealogies of various surnames, books of church and cemetery records, county histories, a complete collection of DAR books for New York State, the New York Times Obituaries Index (1858-1978), and U.S. census indexes for 1800-1870 (all in book form).
-There is an important separate county section to their card catalog which contains references to county cemeteries, etc. that you will not find in the remainder of their card catalog.
+It has an impressive number of books including genealogies of various surnames, books of church and cemetery records, county histories, a complete collection of DAR books for New York State, the New York Times Obituaries Index (1858-1978), and U.S. census book indexes for 1800-1870.
+There is an important separate county section to their card catalog which contains references to county cemeteries, etc. that you will not find in the remainder of their card or digital catalog.
 It lists many articles that are only a portion of a book and would not appear in the catalog otherwise.
 Most of the Kinship books of Eastern NY church records transcribed by Arthur C.M.
-Kelly and Lawrence V. Rickard are there.
+Kelly and Lawrence V. Rickard are present in the Library.
 There is also a computer equipped with LDS CDs (Ancestral Files, Social Security data, etc.).
 Internet access is available.

 On microfilm, the library has all of the NY and US censuses for the state.
 It has over 20 microfilm readers, and some printers.
 It has a huge microfilm collection of NY newspapers, and a large collection of city directories on microfilm.